Zifah/ReviewDownloader/README.md

 **ReviewCurator** sub-directory holds a .NET class-library which contains all the logic for pulling reviews from Amazon marketplace, Google Play store and Apple app store

-**ReviewDownloader** sub-directory holds a .NET web application which employs the ReviewCurator library and essentially exposes the power of the library via a simple UI.
+**ReviewDownloader** sub-directory holds a .NET web application which employs the **ReviewCurator** library and essentially exposes the power of the library via a simple UI.

+You can find a [live demo of the project here](http://reviewdownloader.somee.com)